 This intermediate course develops the comprehension and use of the spoken language and addresses the grammar, composition, and cultural aspects of the language.
-Readings in Spanish introduce the student to Hispanic life and hterature.
+Readings in Spanish introduce the student to Hispanic life and literature.
 Prerequisite: FL 144.
-Hours of class per week: 3.
+Hours of class per week: 3:

-SL 161 Elementary American
+SL 101 Elementary American

-Sign Language I 3 s.h.
+Sign Language I

 Introduces American Sign Language, the visual-gestural language of the deaf.
 Incorporates non-verbal communication techniques, basic sign terminology, basic vocabulary, finger spelling, basic linguistic principles, and conversational skills.
 Introduces Deaf Culture and the job of an Interpreter.
 Hours of class per week: 3.